Overview of Ethics:

 - If there is an indication of any substance abuse in evidence, either at the beginning or during therapy, then we will discuss this with a view to the session being discontinued.

-- Fees are payable at the start or at the end of each session, either by cheque or by cash, and are revised each year on 1st September.
+- Fees are payable at the start or at the end of each session, either by cheque or by cash or by bank transfer, and are revised each year on 1st September.

 - If you miss a scheduled session for whatever reason, unless you have given me at least 24 hours’ notice by phone or by text, then the normal session rate will be charged.